 Unit 2 – Advanced Financial Advice (AFA) F / 601 / 2808

 The unit concentrates on products, services and legislation that inform the financial planning and advice process.
 The unit focuses on the principles and theories that underpin investment, retirement planning and protection, and considers the interrelationships of these topic areas.
 The unit also develops the students’ understanding of the importance of consumer oriented communication and ethical behaviors through the practical application of financial planning knowledge and skills through the financial advice process.

 View the AFA aims, learning outcomes and assessment criteria.

 Unit 1 - Financial Services, Regulation and Ethics (FSRE)

 FSRE has one objective test comprising of 100 multiple choice questions.

+To pass this unit you must achieve a minimum of 70%.
 The FSRE objective test is available at over 150 Pearson VUE test centres nationwide with the result provided on the day.

 Unit 2 - Advanced Financial Advice (AFA)